Song and Dance: 1982 London

-The musical had its world premiere on March 26, 1982 at the Palace Theatre, where it ran for 781 performances, with direction by Tom Gutteridge Marti Webb performed the Song half; she subsequently was succeeded by Gemma Craven, Lulu, and Liz Robertson.
+The musical had its world premiere on March 26, 1982 at the Palace Theatre, where it ran for 781 performances, directed by John Caird.
+Marti Webb performed the Song half; she subsequently was succeeded in February 1983 by Gemma Craven, who had performed the show for a month during Webb's holiday in August the previous year.
+Craven was followed by Lulu and Liz Robertson.
 Carol Nielsson, Webb's original understudy took over the role with two hour notice when Lulu damaged her voice after a foldback monitor failed during a performance.
 The Dance portion was choreographed by Anthony Van Laast and featured Wayne Sleep and Jane Darling.
+Stewart Avon-Arnold also appeared as a contemporary dancer in the second act.

+The set and lighting was designed by David Hersey, costumes by Robin Don, and sound by Andrew Bruce and Julian Beech.

 The original recording of the London production was made live on the opening night using a recording studio then built into the Palace Theatre.
-The album was produced by Martin Levan, who also designed the sound system for the show.
+The album was produced by Martin Levan, who also co-designed the sound system for the show.

 Soon after the production closed, the show was filmed for a television broadcast, with Sarah Brightman and Wayne Sleep in the lead roles.